sbkashif/gRASPA_job_tracker/README.md

 ### Working Directory

 - By default, python scripts are run from their original location.
 - For shell scripts and any step with `change_dir: true`, the script is copied to and run from its output directory.
+For example, `mps_run.sh` is copied to `simulation` folder and run from there for the setup in [this config file](examples/config-coremof-clean.yaml)

 ### Exit Status

 - Your script should exit with code `0` on success.
-- Write an `exit_status.log` file in the output directory if you want the workflow to track completion.
+- Write an `exit_status.log` file in the output directory.
 - Exit status is used to determine if the job was successful or failed.
 If your script fails, it should exit with a non-zero code, and the job tracker will mark the job as failed.

 ### Example Script Skeletons